 Check out an overview of the causes of a vesicoenteric fistula below:

-Though rare, vesicoenteric fistulas (VFs) occur in roughly 1 in every 3,000 patients admitted for surgery.
+Though rare, vesicoenteric fistulas (VFs) are considered rare, with incidence varying by underlying disease and surgical population.
+Precise incidence rates are not well established in the general surgical population.
 They are most frequently diagnosed in individuals between the ages of 51 and 60.
 Men are more likely to develop this condition than women, with a male-to-female ratio of about 2:1 or 3:1.

 Additional risk factors that will make one more likely to get a vesicoenteric fistula include: